 Demo Import is one of the most trending features for WordPress Themes.
-It lets you import a fully functioning website with just one click or with few steps.
+It lets you import a fully functioning website with just one click or with a few steps.
 By doing so, you can save a lot of time that would be consumed if you start building your website from scratch.

 Demo Import, being a popular feature of WordPress theme can be run with the help of a WordPress plugin recommended by the theme.
-This plugin will allow you to install the demo contents in a few minutes.
+This plugin will allow you to install the demo content in a few minutes.

 However, most of the theme provides a one-click demo import option from where the user can import the fully functioning website with just a click of a button.
-Isn’t that easy.
+Isn’t that easy?